 More about the telescopes

-The team observed radio waves from molecules of carbon monoxide using the 20-metre radio telescope at Onsala Space Observatory, Sweden, and submillimeter light with the telescope APEX at 5100 meters altitude in the Atacama desert in northern Chile.
+The team observed radio waves from molecules of carbon monoxide using the 20-meter radio telescope at Onsala Space Observatory, Sweden, and submillimeter light with the telescope APEX at 5100 meters altitude in the Atacama desert in northern Chile.
 APEX is a collaboration between the Max Planck Institute for Radio Astronomy in Bonn, Germany, Onsala Space Observatory and ESO, with operations of the telescope entrusted to ESO.
 Observations in infrared light were made using the 3.58 meter New Technology Telescope (NTT) at ESO’s La Silla Observatory.

 More about Onsala Space Observatory